WE-are-FPV/JeNo-3-3.5/README.md

 - [x] **Customizable** (weight, arms, camera plates)

 ## Presentation
-The success of the [JeNo 5.1"](https://github.com/WE-are-FPV/JeNo-5.1) has led us to develop a little brother, in 3 and 3.5".
-This frame will therefore be just as comfortable for Freestyle as for cinematic shooting.
+The success of the [JeNo 5.1"](https://github.com/WE-are-FPV/JeNo-5.1) has led us to develop a little brother, in **3 and 3.5"**.
+This frame will therefore be just **as comfortable for Freestyle as for cinematic** shooting.

-On a 5" and larger, we might be tempted to keep an Action Cam, whereas on a compact and light machine, the DJI O3 reveals its full potential.
+On a 5" and larger, we might be tempted to keep an Action Cam, whereas on a **compact and light machine**, the **DJI O3 reveals its full potential**.

 The design of a frame of this size turned out to be more delicate than expected :